 - The entropy of a pure crystalline substance at absolute zero is defined to be equal to zero.

 - As the temperature of the substance increases, its entropy increases because of an increase in molecular motion.

-In general, the entropy change for a reaction can be determined if the standard entropies of each substance are known.
-The equation below can be applied.
+- The entropy change for a reaction can be determined if the standard entropies of each substance are known.

 - The units for entropy are J/K • mol.

 - Standard entropie for a few substances are shown in the Table below:Standard Entropy Values at 25°C.

 - The symbol for entropy is and the standard entropy of is given by the symbol , indicating that thestandard entropy is determined under standard conditions.